-In addition to taking part in different daily duties on board ship, apprentice officers must complete a training manual to be submitted, for correction, when they return to class.
-This manual should be checked every month by the supervising officer and signed after the evaluation.
-In addition, various practical tasks to be performed must be validated by the officer in the “tasks” section to prove that they have been carried out.
+In addition to taking part in different daily duties on board ship, apprentice officers must complete a training record book to be submitted, for correction, when they return to class.
+This training record book should be verified frequently by the supervising officer who is also responsible for validating and signing the practical tasks to be performed by the apprentice officer.

 Apprentice Officer’s Evaluation